mschl0ss/laudable/wiki/strategies.md

 ## Shopping Cart

+* Need to track fake user money.
+Either in a column in user table or just in redux state.
 * when user is created, shopping cart is created for them
 * when a user checks out, the shopping cart is deleted and a new one is made
 * this will leave a bunch of 'dead' entries in the `shopping_cart_books` table